20.7 - 2014 “Product of the Year”

 As Jacob Heilbrunn wrote in his review — "I defy you to find [a speaker] at up to five times the cost with the scale and realism of the 20.7."
 A day of your time to visit Magnepan could save you thousands of dollars.

 The 20.7 was subjected to "blind testing" by a panel of audiophiles and casual listeners.
 In addition to better sound, there is one more important improvement that you can test for yourself.
 If you have the opportunity to hear the 20.7s at your local dealer, try this experiment — Ask the dealer to place the speakers with the tweeters on the outside.
 Note how the imaging remains remarkably stable when seated far off-axis.
 With some speakers it is necessary to sit in the "sweet spot" for good imaging.
+If you are too far out of the sweet spot, you will hear predominately one speaker.
 With the tweeters on the outside, the 20.7 has the widest sweet spot of any of any previous Maggies.
-If you prefer to sit only in the "sweet spot", try the tweeters on the inside (Be sure the speakers are toed-in).
+If you prefer to sit only in the "sweet spot", try the tweeters on the inside.
+Be sure the speakers are toed-in.
+In all cases, the tweeter should not be closer to the listener than the bass section.

 Trim options- (Wood) Natural or black solid oak, dark cherry.
 (Aluminum) Silver or black.
 Prices vary depending upon trim and fabric combinations.